Act 2: Make it fast

 What "done" looks like

-At the end of Act 2, model-generate --kv --backend metal "Once upon a time" runs the same Qwen3 0.6B checkpoint from Act 1, end-to-end, fast.
+At the end of Act 2, model-generate --kv --backend metal "Once upon a time, in a small village by the sea, there lived a baker" runs the same Qwen3 0.6B checkpoint from Act 1, end-to-end, fast.
 Every speedup between the Act 1 baseline and here is attributable to one specific chapter, and provable in the harness from chapter one.
 You will know which rung moved the number and why: prefill versus decode, compute versus bandwidth.

 Start with II.1: Benchmark harness.